JordanDysart/language-class/README.md

-# Next.js & NextUI Template
+# Language Classroom

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This is a project with the intentions to track progress of a user while learning a language.
+The original language used in this project is going to be cree.

 ## Technologies Used